 Where the best beaches in Los Angeles are located?

 All the worthy beaches of Los Angeles are situated not too far away – in an hour’s drive from the city.
-Therefore, if you rent a car from Enterprise at Los Angeles Airport in advance, you can easily reach them.
+Therefore, if you rent a car from manual transmission car rental Los Angeles in advance, you can easily reach them.
 However, don’t forget that car rental under 21 in Los Angeles is not available, even though many companies are interested in this.

 Usually, the beaches of Los Angeles are equipped with parking, but this is not always so – sometimes you will need to search for street parking.